Baraaalsaleh/MEC319/README.md

     $ rosrun picking ur10_pick.py

-You can also try UR3 with different gripper:
+You can also try UR3 with different gripper (note: stop ur10 from the terminal or just restart the simulation using the command in line 26.
+If you want to use both robots at the same time, you need to change the names of the controllers):

     $ roslaunch ur_gazebo ur3_with_gripper.launch

     $ roslaunch test_with_gripper_moveit_config ur3_with_gripper_moveit_planning_execution.launch

 Then to be able to move the robot you need to make the node "test_hand_arm.py" executable: